alantech/iasql/postmortems/001 - Postmortem for v0.0.19 Deployment Failure.md

 - `iasql_upgrade` didn't have a formal test case at all.
 - The new `default_aws_region` only had partial coverage of its use-cases.
 - `delete_all_records` never had a test that utilized an IaSQL database *after* it was run on it.
+- The `Context` construction had never been tested with multiple different databases being manipulated in the same test suite before.

 Some of these were obvious, such as not having test coverage for a user-accessible feature at all and relying on manual testing, but some are not obvious due to the inherent complexities that arise from Turing-complete syntaxes and unexpected starting states for the code to execute on.
 We therefore cannot expect all of these cases to be caught ahead of time, but we can minimize the impact by following a few extra rules with feature development: